philipfong/auto-vaccine-appointment/README.md

 This script opens a Chrome browser, waits for appointments to open up, and once available will select a random time slot and complete the entire booking process automatically.

+Update (3/30/2021): This script is a lot less effective now that many of the vaccination sites have implemented captchas (while strangely, others have not like the J&J Javitz Center appointments).
+I've implemented some quick & hacky code in scenario #1 of the feature spec that will assist with page refreshes there.

 ### Installation ###

 1. Install a Ruby version manager such as rbenv or rvm (on Windows, check out https://rubyinstaller.org/)